Michigan State vs. Indiana State Predictions, College Basketball BetMGM Promo Codes, & Picks - December 30

 Michigan State Performance Insights

-- The Spartans are outscoring opponents by 12.7 points per game with a +153 scoring differential overall.
-They put up 76.4 points per game (144th in college basketball) and give up 63.7 per contest (35th in college basketball).
+- The Spartans have a +153 scoring differential, topping opponents by 12.7 points per game.
+They're putting up 76.4 points per game to rank 144th in college basketball and are giving up 63.7 per contest to rank 35th in college basketball.

-- Michigan State is 167th in college basketball at 37.0 rebounds per game.
-That's 2.0 more than the 35.0 its opponents average.
+- Michigan State ranks 167th in the country at 37 rebounds per game.
+That's two more than the 35 its opponents average.

-- Michigan State knocks down 6.5 three-pointers per game (269th in college basketball) at a 33.9% rate (166th in college basketball), compared to the 7.2 its opponents make while shooting 29.7% from beyond the arc.
+- Michigan State knocks down 6.5 three-pointers per game (269th in college basketball), while its opponents have made 7.2 on average.

-- Michigan State has won the turnover battle by 2.1 turnovers per game, committing 10.5 (74th in college basketball play) while forcing 12.6 (139th in college basketball).
+- Michigan State has come out ahead in the turnover battle by 2.1 turnovers per game, committing 10.5 (74th in college basketball play) while forcing 12.6 (139th in college basketball).

 Indiana State Performance Insights

-- The Sycamores put up 88.2 points per game (ninth in college basketball) while allowing 70.8 per contest (178th in college basketball).
-They have a +208 scoring differential and outscore opponents by 17.4 points per game.
+- The Sycamores' +208 scoring differential (outscoring opponents by 17.4 points per game) is a result of putting up 88.2 points per game (ninth in college basketball) while allowing 70.8 per contest (178th in college basketball).

-- Indiana State wins the rebound battle by an average of 1.7 boards.
-It grabs 34.7 rebounds per game (257th in college basketball) compared to its opponents' 33.0.
+- The 34.7 rebounds per game Indiana State accumulates rank 257th in college basketball, 1.7 more than the 33 its opponents record.

 - Indiana State makes 11.1 three-pointers per game (fifth-most in college basketball) at a 41.3% rate (fifth-best in college basketball), compared to the 6.1 per game its opponents make, at a 30.5% rate.

-- Indiana State wins the turnover battle by 2.0 per game, committing 11.4 (144th in college basketball) while its opponents average 13.4.
+- Indiana State wins the turnover battle by two per game, committing 11.4 (145th in college basketball) while its opponents average 13.4.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.